mrseanryan/gpt-docs-chat/README.md

 # Trouble-shooting

 - cannot run via pipenv: try with or without this prefix: `python -m`. note: the version of Python must match that in the Pipfile file.
+- llamaindex has exception with 404: check if that model was already pulled via ollama:
+    `ollama ls`

 # References